-Wireless Use the drop-down menu to Enable the device's Schedule: scheduling feature.
+Wireless Use the drop-down menu to Enable the device's scheduling Schedule: feature.

 Name: Enter a name for the new scheduling rule in the field provided.

 Index: Use the drop-down menu to select the desired SSID.

-This read-only field indicates the current SSID in use.
-SSID: To create a new SSID, go to the Wireless Settings window (Basic Settings > Wireless).
+SSID: This read-only field indicates the current SSID in use.
+To create a new SSID, go to the Wireless Settings window (Basic Settings > Wireless).

 Day(s): Toggle the radio button between All Week and Select Day(s).
 If the second option is selected, check the specific days you want the rule to be effective on.

-All Days(s): Check this box to have settings apply 24 hours a day.
+All Day(s): Check this box to have settings apply 24 hours a day.
 If the settings are not to apply 24 hours a day, enter the desired starting and ending times in the next two fields.

 Start Time: Enter the beginning hour and minute, using a 24-hour clock.

 End Time: Enter the ending hour and minute, using a 24-hour clock.

-AP Array

-The AP Array window allows users to create a set of devices on a network that are organized into a single group in order to increase ease of management.
-Once a user has made the desired settings, click the Save button to let the changes take effect.

-Enable AP Array: Check this box to enable the AP array function.
-The three modes that are available are Master, Backup Master, and Slave.
-APs in the same array will use the same configuration.
-The configuration will sync the Master AP to the Slave AP and the Backup Master AP when a Slave AP and a Backup Master AP join the AP array

-AP Array Name:

-Enter a name for the AP array you have created.

-AP Array

-Enter a password that will be used to access the AP

-Password: array you have created.

-Scan AP Array List:

-Click the button to initiate a scan of all the available APs

-on the network.

-Connection Status: This displays the status of the current AP array.